GSSoC24/Postman-Challenge/index.md

 > - By assuming the role of a digital librarian, you'll get hands-on experience calling an API with the industry's leading API tooling and walk away with the confidence to start using APIs out in the real world. <br>

 ### Begin your certification Journey
-This is a huge step towards your API Journey, API is relevant in all fields thats why we are prioritising this collaboration with API.
+This is a huge step towards your API Journey, API is relevant in all fields that why we are prioritising this collaboration with API.
 So everyone knows the basics about API and work around it.
 >[!NOTE]
 > If you face any issues on the journey: reach out to us over here: [Ask your Question](https://github.com/GSSoC24/Postman-Challenge/discussions/categories/q-a)<br>